 Afterwards, Hasashi has defeated every last one of them in bloody fashion before he makes his way to the central hub.
 He then comes across a man whom he thinks is Shinnok, but he tells Hasashi that he’s been “indisposed” before he introduces himself as Quan Chi (voiced by Darin De Paul) and that he’s in charge of the realm until his master returns.
 Hanzo then demands to be sent back to his home in order for him to get some revenge, but Quan Chi tells him that he’s unable to get home.
 Hasashi then pins him to a pillar and demands him to fulfill his request.
 However, Quan Chi demonstrates some of his magic skills by blasting him away before he magically bends Hanzo’s body, even telling him that a vengeful spirit has its own limits.
 Thankfully, Quan Chi subsides and tells him of something that he’ll actually want.

-He then talks about a tournament that occurs “once a generation” when a veil gets lifted and warriors can come together in order to fight each other for their own realms.
+He then talks about a tournament that occurs “once a generation” when a veil gets lifted, allowing various warriors to come together in order to fight each other for their own realms.
 Quan Chi offers to send Hasashi there, especially since Sub-Zero will be amongst the gathered fighters.
 When Hanzo asks him what he’s in need of, Quan Chi explains that his master Shinnok wound up “unjustly imprisoned”.
-However, there is a key that will free him and it’s located upon an island temple where the tournament will take place, hosted by a man who’s in favor for the Outworld emperor.
+However, there is a key that will free him and that it’s currently located upon an island temple where the tournament will take place, hosted by a man who’s in favor for the Outworld emperor.
 As such, Quan Chi wants Hasashi to retrieve the key for him in order to help free Shinnok.
 In return, his master will help reunite Hanzo with his fallen family upon the realm of the living.
 With no other choice, Hasashi agrees as he says that his past self is no more and that he wants to be called Scorpion.

 We then cut to the next day in Hong Kong as a massive boat departs for the destined island while Johnny uses the dock to hop onto it at the last possible moment.
 After a minor stumble, he finally meets Liu and Sonya.
 Despite Kang saying that he’s spent several years training for this event, Johnny assumes that it’s just a major movie that his agent has signed him up for.
 Just then, the group is met upon by Raiden who informs them that they’re about to cross the veil.
-Still under the assumption that it’s all pretend, Cage asks him what the veil is, to which the Thunder God explains that it’s “the space between realms” and that it’s what preventing Outworld from forcefully merging with Earthrealm.
+Still under the assumption that it’s all pretend, Cage asks him what the veil is, to which the Thunder God explains that it’s “the space between realms” and that it’s what’s preventing Outworld from forcefully merging with Earthrealm.
 Lt.
 Blade then asks him who’s trying to merge those two realms together, to which he tells her that if Outworld’s emperor and his representative fighters win this tournament, then their world will fall into his devious hands.
 Johnny vows to prevent this from happening, though he only sees Raiden as a mentor in a movie.

 Later, Liu questions the Thunder God about his choices for Earthrealm’s protectors.
 Raiden then tells him that it’s what’s inside these fighters that should matter the most to them.
 He then informs Kang that Sonya has had to constantly prove her own worth to others, as well as assuring her doubters that she’s not “a weak girl”.
-As for Cage, the Thunder God says that his self-centered desire for serve his own wealth will help him stay alive long enough for him to discover something beyond himself for him to properly forge his own true purpose.
+As for Cage, the Thunder God says that his self-centered desire towards serving his own wealth will help him stay alive long enough for him to discover something beyond himself and properly forge his own true purpose.
 During this, Johnny is unable to get a connection before he furiously throws his cell phone out into the water.
 Suddenly, he discovers a creature swimming by their boat as Liu tells him to stay within the seacraft, due to it being under Raiden’s protection.

 Shortly afterwards, the Thunder God informs his group that they’ve arrived onto the island.
 As they approach it, a bigger boat sails past them towards the same destination as they notice Scorpion upon it.
 Once they arrive on the island, Cage starts handing out autographed pictures of himself.
 Kang then tells Raiden that their comrade is clueless of their current situation, to which the Thunder God says that his journey will focus on self-discovery.
 As the group make their way towards the main temple, Hanzo is met upon by Quan Chi who proceeds to remind him of his mission.